This article describes the

 sp_estimate_data_compression_savingssystem stored procedure with the

-COLUMNSTORE_ARCHIVEdata compression parameter is not supported when memory-optimized
+COLUMNSTORE_ARCHIVEdata compression parameter is not supported when Memory-optimized TempDB metadata is enabled.

 These limitations apply only when you're referencing